dvdgitman/Terra-GCP/README.md

 # Terra-GCP

-A simple terraform script to deploy a kubernetes cluster in Google Cloud Enviroment.
+A simple terraform script to deploy a Kubernetes cluster in Google Cloud Environment.

 Use ```terraform init``` before using for installing all the modules , and then use ```terraform apply```